project-akri/akri/docs/extensibility.md

 ### Specify the protocol name and locality of the devices it discovers
 Inside the newly created `akri-http-discovery-handler` project, navigate to `main.rs`.
 It contains all the logic to register our DiscoveryHandler with the Akri Agent.
 We only need to specify the protocol name and locality of our Discovery Handler.
-Set the protocol name to `http` and `is_local` to false, as out HTTP Discovery Handler will discover devices that can be shared between nodes.
+Set the protocol name to `http` and `is_local` to false, as our HTTP Discovery Handler will discover devices that can be shared between nodes.
 The protocol name also resolves to the name of the socket the Discovery Handler will run on.